SamuelAj07/Electronics-and-Accessories-Analytics-/README.md

 9. Quantity: Number of units sold
 10. Cost: Total expense incurred

-## Tabular Overview
+## 🔳Tabular Overview

 A brief overview of the tabular datasets to be analyzed.

-## ASK❔
+## 🔎ASK❔

- 	How has the overall sales, profit, and product performance changed from 2023 to 2024?
+✅ How has the overall sales, profit, and product performance changed from 2023 to 2024?

-ii.
-Which months, products, and regions are driving growth, and where do we need improvements?
+✅ Which months, products, and regions are driving growth, and where do we need improvements?

- ## Dashboard Visuals
+ ## 📊Dashboard Visuals

 ## Key Insights